10 Different Types of Squirrels in Canada

 Being a diurnal species, thirteen-lined ground squirrels are most active during the middle of the day and on warm, sunny days.

-These creatures create both deeper, complex underground tunnels for nesting and hibernating, as well as shallow, blind-end burrows for use in emergencies.
+These creatures create both deeper, complex underground tunnels for nesting and hibernating and shallow, blind-end burrows for emergencies.

-Although they are not colonial, they may focus on one place with a good substrate.
+Although not colonial, they may focus on one place with a good substrate.
 These squirrels are aggressively territorial and guard their underground homes.

 The thirteen-liners are omnivores who primarily eat grass, seeds, and leaves.
 They also eat carrion, lizards, small birds, and insects.